 Styles were even selected for a range of figures.
 They had a large selection of garments available to suit the larger figure "at no extra cost".

 I want to know where all those "stout" women hung out.
 A bridge party for larger ladies?

-Having just re-watched the fabulous House of Eliot series, I can't help thinking of Tilly doing all the hand beading and the toll it took on her eyes.
+Having just re-watched the fabulous House of Eliott series, I can't help thinking of Tilly doing all the hand beading and the toll it took on her eyes.

 Of course the underwear pages are fabulous.
 Corsets were shaping for the straight up and down look of the '20s rather than the Edwardian pigeon silhouette or the Victorian hourglass.

 I've had a few of these in the store.
 I've always called them step-ins, but here they're referred to as "envelope drawers" or "bloomer drawers".
 It's interesting how we sometimes adopt our own contemporary names for garments from the past, when they were originally known as something different.
 My mother always looks at me blankly when I refer to tap pants, because in Australia in the 1950s they were always called scanties.